fredrikhl/pushover/README.md

 api_device = example-device
 ```

-pushover will send to all devices by default, but if the preset `"my-device"` is
-selected, it will only send to the device `"example-device"`.

-All configuration options can be replaced with command line options.
+All configuration options can be overridden with command line options.